loomio/loomio-docs/en/src/user_manual/getting_started/decisions/index.md

 ## Decision making practices in Loomio

-There are many ways to make collaborative decisions, and the tools within Loomio are versatile to adapt to most practices.
+There are many ways to involve people in making decisions.
+The tools within Loomio are versatile to adapt to most practices.

 Many organizations use one or more decision processes, depending on the type of decision, governing policy, values and culture.